rohit-wadhwa/Incognito-tab-mover/README.md

 ## Limitations

-- Currently, the extension does not support moving all tabs at once from incognito to the main browser.
-Each tab needs to be moved individually.
+- Each tab opened via the extension will open in a new window.
+When moving all tabs at once, they will be grouped in the same window.
-- Each tab opened via the extension will open in a separate new window.
-Users may need to manually organize these tabs into their desired existing window.
+- Users may need to manually organize these tabs into their desired existing window.

 ## Installation
 [![Chrome Web Store installation link](image.png)](https://chromewebstore.google.com/detail/incognito-tab-mover/cmgfihmnalhhfdelihcckpmggokcihnh)